 Some interpreters and genealogists claim that God himself made it.
-Linguistically, it appears to have ancient pre-historic dual origins: the language of D'Dd, or Dd (i.), and the language of D'Dd or Dd or
+Linguistically, it appears to have ancient pre-historic dual origins: the language of D/Dd, or Od(ac), and the language of D/Dd or Ad(ac).
+The latter is cited several times in the Quran (prefixed extension of C), in reference to both a man and a tribe or people.
+There seems to be no doubt that Yemen was home to both man and people.
+Surprisingly, there is no mention of D in the Quran.